Continually Updated Clinical Reference

 • Medical conditions of infancy or childhood, such as central nervous system (CNS) infection or trauma, or lead poisoning

-Physical causes are evident in the majority of cases of moderate-to-profound retardation.
-A disadvantaged environment is more likely in mild retardation.
+Physical causes are evident in most cases of moderate-to-profound ID.
+A disadvantaged environment is more likely in mild ID.

-Many of the classification systems for mental retardation have been based on the timing of the insult to the CNS.
-The successive classification systems developed by the American Association on Mental Retardation also followed the timing approach.
+Many of the classification systems for ID have been based on the timing of the insult to the CNS.
+The successive classification systems developed by the American Association on Intellectual and Developmental Disabilities (AAIDD) also followed the timing approach.

 Chromosomal aberrations

-This syndrome is the best-known example of a prenatal genetic disorder.
-In 95% of cases, it is caused by trisomy 21, in which the extra chromosome 21 in the egg or sperm cell results from the nondisjunction in the meiotic stage.
-When such a gamete becomes fertilized, the fetus will have an extra chromosome 21 in all cells, for a total of 47 chromosomes.
+Down syndrome is the best-known example of a prenatal genetic disorder.
+In 95% of cases, Down syndrome is caused by trisomy 21, in which the extra chromosome 21 in the egg or sperm cell results from the nondisjunction in the meiotic stage.
+[6] When such a gamete becomes fertilized, the fetus will have an extra chromosome 21 in all cells, for a total of 47 chromosomes.

 A loss of part of a chromosome is called a deletion.
 The best-known example is cri-du-chat syndrome, which is characterized by a high-pitched voice and is caused by a deletion in chromosome 5p3.
 Note that most fetuses with chromosomal aberrations are not viable.
 Approximately 40-50% of spontaneously aborted fetuses have a chromosomal anomaly.
 Only 2 of 10 fetuses with Down syndrome are born alive.

 A new method of using DNA probes and fluorescence in situ hybridization has brought new light to many of the malformation syndromes previously classified as being of unknown origin.
 The same submicroscopic deletions (microdeletions) of DNA have been reported in chromosome 15q11-12 in the Prader-Willi and Angelman syndromes, despite the fact that these syndromes have different phenotypes.
-It has been discovered that because of the mechanism of imprinting, the Prader-Willi syndrome results when the microdeletion is in the chromosome of paternal origin and the Angelman syndrome results when it is of maternal origin.
+[11] Because of the mechanism of imprinting, the Prader-Willi syndrome results when the microdeletion is in the chromosome of paternal origin and the Angelman syndrome results when it is of maternal origin.
+[12]

 Disorders with autosomal-dominant inheritance

 The skin lesions include angiofibromas in the form of macules on the cheeks (adenoma sebaceum), with a butterfly-like distribution, especially after puberty.
-Café au lait spots or nonpigmented ash leaf–shaped areas also are found.
-Mental retardation, epilepsy, and calcifications in the brain are seen, as are tumors.
+Café au lait spots or nonpigmented ash leaf–shaped areas are also found.
+ID, epilepsy, and calcifications in the brain are seen, as are tumors.
 Epileptic seizures often begin as infantile spasms, which should alert the physician to look for other symptoms of this disorder.

 Disorders with autosomal-recessive inheritance